 - “Papi/Papaki” (Greece)

+However, despite the difference in design, the drivetrain is almost identical to a regular chain-drive motorcycle.
 The Honda Super Cub (AKA The Honda 50) is probably the most well-known underbone motorcycle.
 Some other examples of underbones include:

 - Honda Wave